Flag of Timor-Leste: Monarchical era (1702–1910)

 Until independence from Portugal, the colony of Portuguese Timor used only the flag of Portugal.
 The Liurais, the traditional rulers of Timor, drew part of their claim to rule from sacred objects (lulik) owned by the ruling families.
-When the invaders subjugated the Liurais as vassals, they gave them Portuguese flags, which, along with the flagpoles, became sacred objects themselves, thus legitimising the rule of the Portuguese and the Liurais loyal to them.
+When the Portuguese allied with the Liurais or made them vassals, they gave them Portuguese flags, which, along with the flagpoles, became sacred objects themselves, thus legitimising the rule of the Portuguese and the Liurais loyal to them.
 Especially in the culture of the Mambai, the flag cult took on a central significance.
 According to their myth of origin, the world order is created by two brothers.
 The elder brother, from whom the Timorese descend, holds the ritual power over the cosmos.
 The younger brother has the power over the social order.
 The non-Timorese peoples, in this case the Portuguese, are descended from this brother.
 The myth tells of the loss, search and recovery of a lost, sacred object, namely the Portuguese flag.
 This sacred meaning of the blue and white flag led to some problems when the flag of Portugal was changed in 1910 when the country changed from a monarchy to a republic.